mholling/nswtopo/sources/nsw/README.markdown

 The `nsw/survey` layer adds symbols for trig stations which are found on various NSW summits. (n.b.
 The trig stations found on this layer are not always present on the ground!)

+## Relief

+Generates a shaded relief overlay derived from contours used in the map.

 ## Aerial Imagery

 High-resolution aerial imagery is also available from the NSW LPI department.
 Include it as follows: